-WordPress Pages are not listed by date and are not organized using tags and categories.
+A WordPress Page is not listed by date and is not referenced using tags and categories.

 Go here to learn how to create a new WordPress page:

-For example, you can organize your main subjects into “Parent” pages (where you assign each of your top-level topics its own page), and then add nested pages (called “child” pages) to each of your main information sections …
+For example, you can organize top-level content into “Parent” pages (where each of your main topics gets its own page), and then add nested pages for each of your main topics into “child” pages …

-(In WordPress, top-level pages and subpages are also referred to as “parent” pages and “child” pages)
+(In WordPress, main pages and nested pages are also called “parent” pages and “child” pages)

-You can add as many “child” pages as you require to keep your content organized into “topic hierarchies”, as shown in the example below …
+You can add as many subpages as you need to keep your content organized into “topic hierarchies”, as shown in the illustration below …

-(Organize Your Content Using Parent & Child Pages)
+(Organize Your Content Using Parent & Child WordPress Pages)

-Pages can also be displayed on the sidebar of your site using the Pages Widget …
+Pages can also be displayed in the sidebar area using the Pages Widget …

-(Displaying A List Of Your Pages With A Pages Widget)
+(Display A List Of Your Pages Using A Pages Widget)

-In the above example, a “Pages Widget” is used to display links to five parent pages and three subpages.
+In the above screenshot, a “Pages Widget” is used to display links to five main pages and three “nested” pages.

-As well as displaying pages in the sidebar using widgets, most themes also display pages in menu areas within the header and footer sections of your site …
+In addition to displaying pages in sidebars using widgets, many WordPress themes also display pages in menus inside the header and footer sections of the site …

 Pages can also use different templates.
-Page templates normally include template files, template tags and other PHP code that allow unique, complex or sophisticated elements to be added to a page.
+Page templates usually include template files, template tags and other PHP code that allow unique, complex or sophisticated features to be added to pages.

-This is useful for creating different types of pages, such as:
+This is useful for creating different page styles, such as: